Why Your Brain Replays Conversations at Night (And How to Stop It)

 When nothing is wrong, and you find yourself wondering why your mind won’t slow down, like you are having random thoughts, the main reason is that your mental health has been deeply affected by trauma, and your brain stays stuck in a fight-or-flight state.

 Our brain just assumes things constantly in a negative way, just because the pain of the trauma is still active in there.
-It is highly likely that stressful and painful emotional experiences, or unresolved trauma, can change how your brain learns to respond to situations, which is in a state of slight alertness even in situations of peace.
+It is highly likely that stressful and painful emotional experiences, or unresolved trauma, can change how your brain learns to respond to situations, which are in a state of slight alertness even in situations of peace.

-The mind is preoccupied with what may happen in the future rather than with what is happening at the moment, and tends to think in negative terms, as that has been safer than the other.
-That is why the thoughts may seem permanent and unwanted; they’re not random—they’re a result of how your nervous system adapted over time.
+The mind is preoccupied with what may happen in the future rather than with what is happening at the moment and tends to think in negative terms, as that has been safer than the other.
+That is why the thoughts may seem permanent and unwanted; they’re not random, they’re a result of how your nervous system adapted over time.

 By doing so, overthinking has less to do with the existing issues at hand but more to do with how mental health has been impacted over the years, thus shaping the way the mind handles even the mundane, routine experiences.